ravindermahajan890/GMI-Interactive/README.md

 npm install

-## Run the sass compiler and watcher
+## Run the sass compiler and watcher.
 grunt